Deci-AI/super-gradients/documentation/source/device.md

 As explained, multiple processes are used to train a model with DDP, each on its own GPU.
 This means that the metrics must be computed and aggregated across all the processes, and it requires the metric to be implemented using states.

 States are attributes to be reduced.
-They are defined using the built-in method `add_state()` and enables broadcasting of the states among the different ranks when calling the `compute()` method.
+They are defined using the built-in method `add_state()` and enable broadcasting of the states among the different ranks when calling the `compute()` method.

-An example of state would be the number of correct predictions, which will be summed across the different processes, broadcasted to all of them before computing the metric value.
+An example of a state would be the number of correct predictions, which will be summed across the different processes, and broadcasted to all of them before computing the metric value.
 You can see an example below.

 *Feel free to check [torchmetrics documentation](https://torchmetrics.readthedocs.io/en/stable/references/metric.html) for more information on how to implement your own metric.*